Recollections: A Long Walk

 Tony (aka Bill) and Marian, world travelers by disposition, went to Herzegovina in 1967, I think it was, to see Pete.
 Bill (aka Tony) could talk of almost nothing else for a year.

 Petar Zarak – as he received his mail in Ravno – returned to Yugoslavia in 1929 to find a wife.
 The economic crash probably kept him there.
 He found a good partner in Stoja, however, and when I first met them in 1972, they radiated contentment.
 I had connected up with their son in Dubrovnik, and together we took the train to Ravno.
-The name of the town means “flat”.
+The name “Ravno” means “flat”.
 It’s a joke.
 The town clings to the side of a mountain.

 In Ravno, we were invited to snack with other cousins, to whom I was related in ways too complicated for me to retain, then we went to a little park where a trail into the mountains began.
 The trail wound through the rocky landscape for about a kilometer, then it turned to a slightly beaten track, and finally it disappeared.
-At that point you had to have someone with you who knew the way, for no path could form on such terrain.
+At that point you had to have someone with you who knew the way, for no path could form on such rocky terrain.

 “Well, now,” he said in perfect English, “who the devil might this be?”
 Stoja, to whom all English was jabber, and probably profane, wrapped me in an embrace made complex by the shawls and aprons she always wore.
 She smelled sweetly of wood smoke.
-She treated me to an embrace every few minutes the whole time I was there.
+She treated me to a hug every few minutes the whole time I was there.
 By sunset I understood why Uncle Bill had made the trip, and why Pete was so adored.

 Gaic nights were dark in 1972.
 There was no electricity, few people.
 The sky showed more stars than I thought were visible.
 The sound of silence was intense.
 Pete lit a lamp in the winter kitchen, and Stoja prepared a dinner of fried cheese preserved in olive oil, salad, and a kind of sausage.
 Pete sat with me on the sofa and asked questions.